matthew-brett/msc_imaging/assessment_b_faq.md

 > amount of reported regulation (ER).
 Outlier deweighting was performed using
 > a mixture modeling approach (Woolrich, 2008).

-These are the specifications for the model at the second level.
-At the second level, the rows in the model correspond to COPE scans, one per run.
+These are the specifications for the model at the group level.
+At the group level, the rows in the model correspond to COPE scans, one per run.
 The regressors in the section above therefore have one value per run.